worlddemocrats/federation/README.md

 # Fundamental Documents of the World Democrats

-Welcome to the organization's core repository!
-Our community was born out of the recognition that the effective management of existential risks requires globally enforced regulations, and that a future superintelligence should not be controlled by a small group of people.
+Welcome to the core repository of the Federation!
+Our community was born out of the recognition that effective management of existential risks urgently requires globally enforceable regulations, and that a future superintelligence should not be controlled by a small group of people.
 Since then, we have been laying the foundations for a democratic world government to harness technological progress for the benefit of all.

 *Please note that the documents in this repository are works in progress, capturing a snapshot of our current thinking and will continue to evolve to incorporate the collective wisdom and insights of our community.
 This is a collaborative journey, and we invite and highly value your input and your constructive criticism.*